bluss/rfcs/text/0000-composable-internal-iteration.md

 The fold while methods should be self-composable so that it is easy for composite iterators like `chain` and `flat_map` to use them.

-The control enum `FoldWhile` holds the value field inside both of its variants.
-This design means that the user can't accidentally forget to handle control flow.

 # Detailed design
 [design]: #detailed-design